Today, we won't be talking about Divi exclusively, but rather about SEO or natural referencing of your WordPress site in general.

-Imagine that a small percentage of these users perfectly optimize the structure AND content of their site.
-Imagine that, like you, they have a website with a healthy structure, they regularly publish quality content and all the lights are on green.
+Imagine that a small percentage of these users are perfectly optimising the structure AND content of their site.
+Imagine that, like you, they have a website with a healthy structure, they regularly publish quality content and all the lights are green.
 How will Google be able to decide between them?
-How will Google be able to choose between two publications of equal quality?
+How will Google choose between two publications of equal quality?

-The first page of Google offers only about ten results and the places are "expensive".
-It is precisely thanks to the 3rd pillar of this SEO pyramid - the links - that you will succeed in gaining positions against your competitors!
+The first page of Google offers only ten or so results and positions are "expensive".
+It is precisely thanks to the 3rd pillar of this SEO pyramid - links - that you will manage to gain positions over your competitors!

 When we talk about links, we are talking more precisely about backlinks: these are links from external sites that point to your site.

-The big problem with backlinks is that it is difficult to control them, unlike all the other types of optimizations we have just seen (structure, internal mesh, content quality, etc.).
+The big concern with backlinks is that they are difficult to control, unlike all the other types of optimisation we have just seen (structure, internal linking, content quality etc.).

 A good SEO strategy goes hand in hand with a good netlinking strategy (= means used to obtain backlinks).